veerak21/21-Book-Search-Engine-MERN-/README.md

 # Project Title: Book Search Engine Starter Code

 ## Description:
- This is a Google Books API search engine for new books for user to read.
+ This is a Google Books API search engine for user to read new books.

 ## Installation: